-3. Complete the wizard.
+3. Select a destination folder and other options.
 Review the following for additional information.

 Install Wizard Page Description Destination Folder Select a destination folder or use the default.
 Install Type Typical Install-Select to install Toad normally.
-Read-only Install-Select to install Toad as a read-only application.
-See " Only Installation" on page 14 for more information.
+Read-only Install -Select to install Toad as a read-only application.
+See "Read-Only Installation" on page 15 for more information.
+Additional Properties Allow saving passwords-(default) Select to allow Toad to save passwords for data source connections.
+Prohibit saving passwords -Select to prohibit Toad from saving connection passwords.
+Note: If this option is selected, the Automation module will be disabled in this installation of Toad.